Vietnam operations of footwear giant Pou Chen hit by COVID-19 curbs

 Pouyuen Vietnam, the largest employer in the city with 56,000 workers, could not arrange for its workers to sleep at the site as required by authorities to allow the business to remain open, the ministry said.

-Pou Chen, which manufactures footwear for companies such as Nike (NKE.N) and Adidas (ADSGn.DE), did not immediately respond to an email seeking comment.
+Pou Chen, which manufactures footwear for companies such as Nike and Adidas, did not immediately respond to an email seeking comment.

 In April last year, Pouyuen Vietnam was also ordered to suspend its production for two days after failing to meet local rules on social distancing.